Winkler County nurse whistleblower case

-The Winkler County nurse whistleblower case was a series of legal proceedings in West Texas related to the retaliation against two nurses who submitted an anonymous state medical board complaint against a physician in 2009.
+The Winkler County nurse whistleblower case was a series of legal proceedings in West Texas concerning the retaliation against two nurses who submitted an anonymous state medical board complaint against a physician in 2009.
 The case attracted national attention for its implications on whistleblowing by nurses.

 After witnessing what they believed to be unsafe medical care, nurses Anne Mitchell and Vicki Galle submitted an anonymous complaint against Dr. Rolando Arafiles to the Texas Medical Board (TMB).
 When he learned of the complaint, Arafiles spoke with the sheriff of Winkler County, alleging that the nurses' reports to the medical board constituted harassment.
-The sheriff investigated and obtained the TMB complaint, which provided enough information about Mitchell and Galle to make them identifiable.
+The sheriff investigated and obtained the TMB complaint, which provided enough information that Galle and Mitchell could be identified as the sources of the complaint.
 Galle and Mitchell were terminated from the hospital and faced criminal charges of misuse of official information.
 Galle's charges were dropped before trial and Mitchell was acquitted by a jury.
 In the aftermath of Mitchell's trial, Arafiles, several county officials and a hospital administrator all faced jail time for their roles in the retaliation against the nurses.

 The case raised questions about the extent of whistleblower protection for healthcare providers who report patient care concerns to licensing authorities.
 Texas law included remedies against retaliation for whistleblowers, but no known U.S. state had whistleblower laws that addressed appropriate prosecutorial conduct.
 According to the Texas Nurses Association, "No one ever imagined that a nurse would be criminally prosecuted for reporting a patient care concern to a licensing agency."
 After the Mitchell case, protection from prosecution was incorporated into Texas whistleblower laws.
 The TMB stopped investigating anonymous complaints about physicians in September 2011.

 Background

 The case originated at Winkler County Memorial Hospital (WCMH), a 15-bed hospital in Kermit, Texas.
 Mitchell and Galle were registered nurses at WCMH.
 The two nurses held multiple roles at the hospital and both worked there for more than 20 years.
 Galle was an administrator over quality improvement and utilization management for the hospital, while Mitchell served as its compliance officer.
 Galle and Mitchell also served as medical staff co-coordinators at WCMH.
 Mitchell held a part-time role as the county's emergency management coordinator.
-She also had experience as a travel nurse and as an instructor and director in a licensed vocational nursing program.
+She also had experience as a travel nurse and as an instructor and director in a vocational nursing program.

 In April 2008, Arafiles arrived at WCMH.
 He had earned a medical degree in the Philippines before coming to the United States; he continued his training in Baltimore and Buffalo.
 Texas issued a medical license to him in 1998.
 The year before Arafiles came to Winkler County, the TMB expressed concerns about the manner in which he oversaw a physician assistant at a weight loss clinic and the way that he applied the clinic's patient care protocols.
 As a result, the TMB restricted his ability to supervise nurse practitioners and physician assistants for three years and fined him $1,000.